 Steve Carell does a sterling job voicing the role of Gru.
 Carell is a comic whose nerdishly deadpan screen presence I have yet to fully warm to, however his appearance here as he slips into and maintains an unidentifiable East European accent for the entire film is a far better piece of acting than all his live performances put together.
 Another good piece of voice acting is British actor/performer/stand-up comic du jour Russell Brand.
 Although I saw Brands name on the credits, I failed to guess it was he playing the aging lab assistant until the cast list at the end.
 Another piece of casting that goes wholly against grain is Julie Andrews, about as far as it is possible to get from the sugary wholesome family roles she built her career on as Grus cynical apathetic mother.

 I enjoyed Despicable Me thoroughly in fact, I am prepared to go out on a limb and say I found the film far more naturally funny and sweetly enjoyable than both of the two other big over-praised animated hits of the year How to Train Your Dragon (2010) and Toy Story 3 (2010).
 Surprisingly, 2010 also offered up a second animated film about a super-villain with Megamind (2010), although that lacked even half the charms of Despicable Me.

 Despicable Me served to announced Illumination Entertainment as a major new presence in animation.
-They next went onto make the disappointing live-action/CGI animated Easter Bunny film Hop (2011), the Dr Seuss adaptation The Lorax (2012), The Secret Life of Pets (2016) and Sing (2016).
+They next went onto make the disappointing live-action/CGI animated Easter Bunny film Hop (2011), the Dr Seuss adaptation The Lorax (2012), The Secret Life of Pets (2016), Sing (2016) and The Grinch (2018).

 (Winner in this sites Top 10 Films of 2010 list).